shubh101295/CourseForces/backend/README.md

 ```
 Route - /quiz/view/<int:course_pk>/<int:quiz_pk>/
-Task - It lists all the question in the course
+Task - It lists all the question in the quiz

 Headers should contain "Authorization" field which stores the token
 METHOD - POST